Paul Anka: Finland

-Anka has been very popular in Finland since the beginning of his career.
+Anka has been popular in Finland since the beginning of his career.
 He performed in Helsinki's Linnanmäki in 1959, in Lappeenranta in 1989, at the Pori Jazz Festival in Pori on 19 July 2007 and in 2012, and in Tampere three times on 6 August 2008 and on 9 and 10 August 2009.
 He also appeared in the Las Vegas scene in the 1991 Finnish film Prince of the Hit Parade (Iskelmäprinssi), directed by Juha Tapaninen.
 At the end of the film there is an archive footage of Anka's performance in Linnanmäki.
 As background music, Anka performs his song "How Long" in the film.

 Other countries

 With less success than in Italy and Finland, Anka tried the French market as well, with his first song being "Comme Avant" with Mireille Mathieu.
 In 1964, he released an album titled Paul Anka à Paris; the six tracks on side B were sung in French.
 A single release in Japanese ("Kokoro no Sasae"/"Shiawase e no Tabiji") is also reported on his discography.
 In 1993, he recorded a duet with Filipino singer Regine Velasquez titled "It's Hard to Say Goodbye", included on her album Reason Enough.
 This song was re-recorded several years later by Anka and Celine Dion and was included on his album A Body of Work.

 Anka has performed four times in Israel, and in 2019 rejected pleas that he boycott the country.